 - Designed For

-- Designed for current and prospective employees in solid waste, recycling, and sustainability-centered industries, and those who wish to understand how their everyday lives impact the environment and how they can positively effect change in their communities.
+- Current and prospective employees in solid waste, recycling, and sustainability-centered industries, as well as those who wish to understand how their everyday lives impact the environment and how they can positively effect change in their communities.

-- $35 per individual for groups of five or more, e-mail email@example.com for more info
+- $35 per individual for groups of five or more.
+Email PACE@oregonstate.edu for more information.

 - PLANET: 20 CEUs

 - Solid Waste Association of North America: 8 CEUs

 We can customize this program to fit your organization's specific needs.

 Protect natural resources by learning about recycling, composting and waste reduction with Recycling 101, an online, self-paced course created in partnership with the Association of Oregon Recyclers.
 You will engage with thought-provoking text and multimedia to learn how your own waste prevention choices can positively affect our planet’s natural resources.